rust-lang/reference/src/abi.md

 #[allow(dead_code)]
 static BAR: u32 = 0;

-// This is kept because it is referenced by a public, reachable function: pub static BAZ: u32 = 0;
+// This is kept because it is publicly reachable: pub static BAZ: u32 = 0;

-static QUUX: u32 = 0;
+// This is kept because it is referenced by a public, reachable function: static QUUX: u32 = 0;

 pub fn quux() -> &'static u32 {